In this lab, we are going to make some traffic engineering by modifying the TLOC preference of one of the WAN edge routers at the hub site.

-The goal of this lab is to make sure that traffic from all spoke vEdges enters the hub site through vEdge-2 instead of load-balancing between both vEdge-1 and vEdge-2.
-We are going to do this by creating an Inbound Centralized Policy that matches the TLOCs originated by the hub vEdges and modifying the TLOC preference values in the following manner.
-The TLOCs coming from vEdge-1 will be modified to have a TLOC preference of 100 and the ones from vEdge-2 will be modified to have a TLOC preference of 200.
-Note that the modification of this control plane information will take place before the TLOC routes are inserted into the vSmart's TLOC table.
+This lab's goal is to ensure that traffic from all spoke vEdges enters the hub site through vEdge-2 instead of load-balancing between both vEdge-1 and vEdge-2.
+We will do this by creating an Inbound Centralized Policy that matches the TLOCs originated by the hub vEdges and modifying the TLOC preference values in the following manner.
+The TLOCs coming from vEdge-1 will be modified to have a TLOC preference of 100, and those from vEdge-2 will be modified to have a TLOC preference of 200.
+Note that this control plane information will be modified before the TLOC routes are inserted into the vSmart's TLOC table.

 There we are going to see the Topology policies we have created in the previous labs.
 To create another one we go to Topology > Custom Control (Route & TLOC).

-For this policy, we are going to use the name TLOC_PREFERENCE_V4 and the same name for a description.
+For this policy, we will use the name TLOC_PREFERENCE_V4 and the same name for a description.
 Then we click the Sequence Type button to add a new sequence and select TLOC.
-Then we are going to match the TLOC routes coming from vEdge-1 by specifying the System-IP address of vEdge-1 as Originator.
+Then we will match the TLOC routes coming from vEdge-1 by specifying the System-IP address of vEdge-1 as Originator.

 Then we go to the Actions tab and specify the action to be Accept.
 After that, we set the Preference value to be equal to 100.